krateoplatformops-blueprints/azuredevops-provider-kog/plugins/README.md

 <br/>

 - The standard Azure DevOps REST API **does not return** the `allPipelines` property when said property is set to `authorized: false` on Azure DevOps (default behavior).
 - This endpoint checks if the response from the Azure DevOps REST API contains the `allPipelines` property and, if not, it adds it with a value of `authorized: false`.
+This is necessary to have a correct reconciliation loop in KOG, as the absence of the `allPipelines` property in the response would determine an incomplete comparison with the `spec` of the `PipelinePermission` resource.

 </details>